andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Dress Rehearsal</h4>
 The day before opening night we mosey over to the Nasher for a full dress rehearsal in the *interactive viewing experience*.
-When I stroll into the capacious atrium of the museum my jaw drops to the floor.
+When I stroll into the museum's capacious atrium my jaw drops to the floor.
 45 feet overhead a web of glass and steel gracefully hovers above the 13,000 square foot Great Hall.
 The ferrosilicate web is conjointly supported by 5 immense beams, none of which span the room's full breadth.
 It's somewhat like that classic dad trick of folding the flaps of a cardboard box to stay shut without tape.
 It's a beautiful piece of engineering.

-In the words of Rafael Vi&ntilde;oly, the Uruguayan-born architect, he conceived of the the Nasher as a
+In the words of Rafael Vi&ntilde;oly, the Uruguayan-born architect,

 <div class="text-muted fst-italic mx-3 mb-3">
 <p>
-  Collection of five separate, rectangular volumes arranged in a loose radial pattern near the top of a gentle slope define an irregular, pentagonal central courtyard topped by a glass roof.
+  A collection of five separate, rectangular volumes arranged in a loose radial pattern near the top of a gentle slope define an irregular, pentagonal central courtyard topped by a glass roof.
 The complex, almost vertiginous geometries of the atrium roof are formed by a hierarchy of structural systems, all supported